-Counted Towards Your License Not Counted Towards Your License Assets from active scans.Assets from Log Correlation Engine instances.
-Assets present only from imports to offline or remote repositories.
+Counted Towards Your License Not Counted Towards Your License Assets from active scans.
+Assets present only from imports Assets from Log Correlation Engine instances. to offline or remote repositories.
 Assets from Tenable Network Monitor instances not in discovery mode.
-Assets present only from Tenable Network Monitor
+Assets present only from Tenable Network Monitor instances in discovery mode.